Rafaela Silva

 Rafaela Lopes Silva (born 24 April 1992) is a Brazilian judoka.
 She won gold medals at the World Judo Championships of 2013 and 2022 and at the 2016 Summer Olympics in the –57 kg weight division.
 Currently, she occupies the rank of graduation third sergeant in the Navy of Brazil and integrates the Center of Physical Education Admiral Nunes (CEFAN), the Military Sports Department.

 In August 2013, she was the first Brazilian woman to become a world champion in Judo.

 Biography

 Rafaela Silva grew up in the Rio de Janeiro slum known as Cidade de Deus.
 The first sport she liked was football, practicing against other children in a dirt field near her home in Jacarepagua.
-Because they were concerned with fights and violence in the streets, when Rafaela was 7 years old her parents Luiz Carlos and Zenilda Silva signed her up, together with her sister, Raquel, for judo classes at the Institute Reaction, newly fitted at Cidade de Deus by the former athlete Flávio Canto.
+Because they were concerned about fights and violence in the streets, when Rafaela was 7 years old her parents Luiz Carlos and Zenilda Silva signed her up, together with her sister, Raquel, for judo classes at the Institute Reaction, newly established at Cidade de Deus by the former athlete Flávio Canto.